gertaone/gertaone.github.io/about.md

 Since 2020, our mission has been to ADAPT, INNOVATE and EVOLVE.
 In all aspects of our organization, it is a core belief that these three action words help define the roadmap to success.
 <br>
 <br>
-CH Trading believes that the only constant is the process of change … by getting better every single day.
+Gertaone Market Research believes that the only constant is the process of change.
+By getting better every single day.
 <br>
-Feel free to contact us: +4917632811289
+Feel free to contact us: gertaone@gmail.com

 <!--I am a postgraduate student in Financial Services & Risk Management at HTW Berlin-University of Applied Sciences.
 My Specializing area in study is Advanced Data Analytics (Descriptive, Predictive, and Applied AI=Machine learning), Forecasting, and KPI (Key Performances Indicators).-->
 <br>